SWC Walk 78 : Cowden to Hever

 Either route leads into the top of a large field, with views of the South Downs ahead.
 Bear left to go down its left-hand edge, initially alongside a wood.
 About halfway down this field, now with a hedge on your left, go over a stile into the adjacent field and continue in your previous direction on the other side of the hedge.

-In the bottom field corner cross a stile and bear left to continue on a woodland path.
-Shortly after passing the picturesque Hole Cottage12 in a clearing on the right, keep left at a three-way path junction by a large beech tree, now heading SE.
+In the bottom corner go over a stile and bear left to continue on a woodland path.
+Shortly after passing the picturesque Hole Cottage12 in a clearing on the right, fork left in front of a large beech tree in the centre of a three-way junction.

 - A plaque on the station platform commemorates the five victims of the Cowden rail crash in October 1994.
 A northbound train passed a red signal in thick fog and collided head-on with another train on the single-track section to the south-east of the station.